posrocket/posrocket-python-sdk/docs/source/how_to/location_service.rst

         result = launch_pad.location(<your_location_id>).tab_service.assign_pickup(<tab_id>, <your_pickup_object_here>)

-    - The pickup object JSON example:
+    - The pickup object example:
         * ETA:
             Estimated Time of Arrival to the Location for the pickup
         * Driver Name: